 EAL/D students learn to think critically about the purpose and function of each language they use in a multimodal text.
 Using the teaching and learning cycle, the teacher explicitly teaches the language and text structures that students need to complete these tasks.

-EAL/D student authors who are able to use English and their own language to create texts for multilingual audiences can, with support, choose how different multimedia modes and different languages combine in a text.
+EAL/D student authors who can use English and their language to create texts for multilingual audiences can, with support, choose how different multimedia modes and different languages combine in a text.
 It allows students to make creative and purposeful decisions about how to communicate effectively to particular audiences.

 The choice to include elements of other languages in a text is an overt and concrete means by which students can develop their skills as text analysts.
 They detect and analyse underlying values, beliefs, views, and discern reader/viewer position within the text.